-The new policy, for ALL-Accor Live Limitless members, extends status through December 31, 2021, and all expiring points will be paused through December 15, 2020.
+The new policy, for ALL-Accor Live Limitless members, extends status through December 31, 2021, and all expiring points were paused through December 15, 2020.

 Members with unused Suite Night Upgrades as of December 31, 2020, will have them automatically extended for 12 months.

-Finally, ALL Status nights and points earned between July 1, 2020, and December 31, 2020, will be rolled over to help members earn elite status faster in 2022.
+Finally, ALL Status nights and points earned between July 1, 2020, and December 31, 2020, have been rolled over to help members earn elite status faster in 2022.

-Caesars, the hotel and casino company, will be extending elite Tier Status to all current elite members through January 31, 2022.
-Additionally, requirements for achieving elite status will be reduced for 2021.
+Caesars, the hotel and casino company, has extending elite Tier Status to all current elite members through January 31, 2022.
+Additionally, requirements for achieving elite status have been reduced for 2021.
 The new requirements are: